 Hi every one I just joined this blog recently and thought I’d make a post to introduce myself, probably best to check out my main blog awcomix if you are interested ;)

+I also wanted to discuss work related injuries like RSI and Carpal tunnel syndrome.
 Earlier this year I started getting pains in my hand wrist and forearms which at first I thought was RSI.
 A few weeks ago my physio re-diagnosed me with CTS.
 The treatments I’m doing now seem to be working and I’m hopeful that I’m on the road to recovery.
 I was just wondering what others experiences are with these things, ie,

--and what effect has it had on your work and mental state?
+-what problems you had, -how have you dealt/overcome those problems -and what effect has it had on your work and mental state?

 I know it’s probably been discussed before on the blog but thought I’d ask all the same.

+For me like I said it’s been a low level but constant pain in different areas of my drawing arm.
+I am currently wearing a brace at night to sleep and taking B6 supplements with some minor stretches.
 At first this was a devastating thing to learn to deal with, having to take a break from drawing (and I was in a personal creative peak too) I’m now feeling a little better and hopefully that I will return to some sort of normal drawing activity in the near future.